sarathchandrikak/sarathchandrikak/README.md

      ▶️ Tools - Git, Bitbucket, VSCode, PYCharm, RStudio

-🌱 I am pursuing Msc. in Data Science offered by LJMU in partnership with IIIT-Bangalore in Data Engineering as specialisation.
+🌱 I am currently enrolled in the MSc. in Data Science program offered by LJMU in partnership with IIIT-Bangalore, with a specialization in Data Engineering.

-🌱 My Data Analysis work over here includes casestudies and EDA using Python, SQL or data visualization tools Tableau.
+🌱 In the realm of Data Analysis, I have engaged in case studies and exploratory data analysis (EDA) using Python, SQL, and data visualization tools such as Tableau.

-🌱 My ML work includes projects and information related to Clustering, time series forecasting, NLP domains.
+🌱 My work in Machine Learning encompasses projects focused on Regression, Clustering and time series forecasting providing valuable insights and practical experience.

-🌱 Apart from data and laptop, I am passionate about Fitness.
-In my free time, I cook and play violin.
+🌱 Beyond the world of data and laptops, I have a passion for fitness.
+During my free time, I enjoy cooking and playing the violin.

 <!--
 ## ♦️ Data Analysis Projects 🚧